-These resources come from VEM Hazard Mitigation staff and official FEMA-created material.
+These resources are provided by VEM Hazard Mitigation staff and official FEMA-created material.
 This is a living resource hub, please contact the Hazard Mitigation team if you have resources that would be helpful to share here when completing a Benefit-Cost Analysis (BCA).

 In September of 2021 FEMA updated the acquisition and elevation pre-calculated benefit values originally set in 2013.
 The new inflation-adjusted values are $323,000 for acquisitions and $205,000 for elevations.
 For more information, see the updated memorandum.